emfinfo/conseillers/README.md

 Test the application with :
     http://localhost:9000

-If you want use and modifiy the project, download it and use NetBeans to manage it.
+If you want use and modifiy the source project, download it and use NetBeans to open it.
 Some links are defect.
-This is because you must edit the file "nbproject/private/private.properties" and "models/nbproject/private/private.properties" to set the correct user.home for you in your environment (MacOS, Windows or Linux).
+This is because you must :<br>
+First edit the file "nbproject/private/private.properties" and "models/nbproject/private/private.properties" to set the correct "user.home" information for you in your environment (MacOS, Windows or Linux).<br>
+Second, compile the project with the "activator compile" command.
+All links are now ok.